maya-hope/WikiLeaksDNCScraper/README.md

 ## Specifications
 Each page is represented in one row of the sheet.
 Columns:
-1 - id (which email out of the 44503 is it)
+1. ID (which email out of the 44503 is it)
-2 - From:
-3 - To:
+2. From
+3. To
-4 - CC (when available) (if not, subtract 1 from each column number below) 5- Date
+4. CC (when available) (if not, subtract 1 from each column number below)
+5. Date
-6 - Subject
+6. Subject
-7 - Content
+7. Content

 For my purposes, I wanted all of the raw data in my spreadsheet.
 I am manipulating the formatting and cleaning the data itself later.
 If you don't have a need for recording the raw data, it would be smart to incorporate methods for cleaning the content before you place it in your sheet.